EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Of course\!”
 She pumped her fists, cheering me on.

-“Do I have a dad?”
+“Do I have a father?”

 “Oh…” She looked like a wilted flower.

-“He’s on a monster expedition”

-“Monsters?
-They sound dangerous”
+It was kind of amazing how fast she flipped between her emotions.

+“He is currently out hunting monsters.”

+“Hunting monsters?
+That sounds dangerous.”
+I imagined monsters like big snakes and dragons and… I didn’t know any more monsters.

 “They can be…” She looked out the window.
 “But don’t you worry a bit my little pumpkin, your father is stronger than he looks\!
 Why do you think I married him?”
 She began singing his praises.
-I could tell from the way she spoke about her husband that they were a happy couple.

-I searched my memories for some involving my father but quickly stopped.
+I could tell from the way she spoke that they were happily married.
+I searched through my memories for something involving my father but quickly stopped.
 It was a stupid idea.

 “Do you think he will be glad to see me?”

 “Why do you say that?”
 Her concerned face came a bit closer as she held my hands.

 “I don’t remember him at all.”
-Clenching my hands in her own, she pulled me into a hug.
+I felt my hands being squeezed and something warm wrapping around me.
+She had pulled me into a hug.

-“It doesn’t matter my baby, we would still love you all the same.
+“It doesn’t matter if you remember us or not, just know that we will love you all the same.
 There is always time for new memories, and who knows?
-Maybe your memories will come back tomorrow?”
+Maybe your memories will come back after a good night’s sleep?
+You can see your father tomorrow too.”

-I could feel the warmth in her words as she hugged me, warming up my own body.
-A twinge of guilt took its place in my heart, where her body warmth had seeped into.
+I could feel the warmth in her words as she swaddled me.
+It warmed up my body, however a twinge of guilt took root in my heart, where her body warmth had managed to seep into.
 I didn’t want to let go of this warmth.

 # Chapter 2

-I could hear the front door open downstairs and a manly voice rang out.
-My mother was talking to him when a barrage of footsteps sprinted up the stairs.
+I could hear the front door open downstairs as someone entered the house.
+My mother was talking to someone with a manly voice before a barrage of footsteps sprinted up the stairs.

 “Esther\!”
 A man barged into the room.
 The first thing I noticed were his clothes.
 Leather armor outfitted with metal plates and clinking on his belt was a genuine sword.

 “Oh, I shouldn’t have left you\!”
 He held my hand, pressing it against his head as he knelt by the bed.
 I could smell something familiar coming from him.
 It was a smell I knew all too well; the smell of blood.

-“Are you my father?”
+“You must be my father.”

 “Oh my Goddess it was true\!”
 His eyebrows scrunched together as he seemed ready to cry.
 Not expecting him to answer, I looked toward my mother for the answer.
 She had entered the room after him and was consoling her husband.

 “Say hello to your father, dear.”

 He was a handsome man.
 His sharp jawline was devoid of hair and his obsidian eyes were looking at me warmly under his jet-black hair.
+Sweat had come together making small streams running down his face.
+His broad shoulders covered by the armor looked to be from the result of rigorous training.
+The same could be said for the other muscle parts.
+My mother must be a great fisherwoman.

-My mother explained to him how after he left for the expedition, she had to call over a priest to heal me.
-And as it did not work, she had nearly given up hope, before I opened my eyes.
+My mother explained to him how after he left for the three-day hunt, she had to call over a priest to heal my sudden illness.
+My body had rejected the healing magic, but she had still held onto hope, until the priest suggested she prepare for a ritual intended for the dying.
+And then I opened my eyes.

-My mother explained to him what had happened after he had left for the expedition.
-How the priest had said to prepare for a ritual intended for dead people.

 “I knew those people were quacks\!”
-He bellowed.
+My father bellowed.

 “Watch what you are saying\!”

 “Why else would healing magic not work\!
-They must have sent an unqualified priest\!”
-He looked just like one of those demons the temple had paintings of.
+They must have sent some unqualified dolt\!”
+He looked just like one of those demon paintings the temple liked to hang up.
 I never understood why they hung them up.

 “I don’t know either, but please calm down.”
 She pleaded with him.
 It was only then that he noticed the situation.
-He hadn’t even taken his armor off.
+Messy armor stained with blood, dirty sweat covering his face, and he stank.
 He took a moment to collect himself.
 “So she doesn’t remember anything?”

-“That’s right she didn’t even remember me…” Victoria couldn’t stop her emotions from surfacing, breaking out into a sob.
+“I think so, she even asked who I was…” Victoria broke out into a sob.

-“Oh honey, come here.”
+“Oh honey, come here.
+I didn’t mean to make you cry.”
 Now it was the wife’s turn to be consoled.

-I watched them absentmindedly.
-My heart grew heavy with guilt.
+I watched them silently, not even a thought came to mind, still I felt my heart sink.
 Esther, are you watching?
 How am I supposed to act in this situation?

 A new day welcomed me as the rays of sun lit up the room and woke me up.
 A pleasant smell of plants filled the room.
-My mother had fallen asleep while watching over me again.
+My mother had fallen asleep while taking care of me again.
 She looked exhausted, although the smile on her sleeping face indicated otherwise.
-Sitting there under the light, the dust being lit looked like stars circling around her.

-I decided to get better soon.
+Sitting there under the light, the dust being lit by the light looked like stars dancing around her.
+I better get better soon.

 From the conversations I could hear the last few days, the main topic seemed to be about money.
 The priest had refused payment, stating that he couldn’t accept payment for something the Goddess herself did.
-But our funds were trickling out with the amount of medicine being bought.
+My illnesses had been slowly but surely emptying our funds and Gale, my father, had even started to do odd jobs here and there.

-Feeling particularly well in this body today, I decided to snoop around the house a bit.
-Sneaking past my mother, I went out of the room, careful not to wake her up.
+The body felt particularly well today and I decided to snoop around the house a bit.
+Sneaking past my mother, I went out of the room carefully, making sure not to wake her up.
 The first thing I wanted to see was a mirror.
-I still haven’t seen myself.
-I figured the most likely place other than this room would be Esther’s bedroom.
-I had actually been using my parents’ room ever since I woke up.
+I still hadn’t seen myself.
+It was most likely to find a mirror in Esther’s room, I figured.
+My parent’s bedroom that I have been using since I woke up didn’t have one.

-Opening the door, a cozy room greeted me.
-A bed half the size of the one I’ve been using, a desk with a matching chair under a window pointing towards the forest in the distance.
-I searched around the desk and found some books placed haphazardly on top.
-They were all about plants and their effects on the body.
-Although I had never seen the alphabet being used in these books, I could still understand their meaning.
-Was this a form of magic?
+Opening the door, a cozy small room greeted me.
+A bed, half the size of the one I’ve been using, sat against the wall.
+A desk with a matching chair was placed under a window pointing towards the forest in the distance.
+The trees seemed even greener than the ones at the temple.

-Feeling tired, I waddled out of Esther’s room and went back into bed, having not achieved my goal.
+I searched around the room and for a mirror but found only some books placed haphazardly on the desk.
+They were all about plants and their medicinal properties.
+It was interesting how although I had never seen the type of script used in the books before, I could still understand the writing.
+Was this also magic?
+I closed the books.

+My body began sweating and my legs wobbled a bit as I left Esther’s room.
+The small distance between my parent’s room and Esther’s seemed to stretch indefinitely as I waddled back to bed.
+I somehow managed to make it back.

-Victoria woke up and stretched her arms toward the air.
+Victoria had woken up from the noise and stretched her arms in the air like a cat.

 “Good morning, sweetie.
 Did you sleep well?”
-Her headpats always felt oddly pleasant.
+I liked seeing her smile rather than crying.

 I nodded.

-“It looks like your dad is cooking something good.”
-A delicious scent had filled the house while I did my investigation.
+“It smells like your father is cooking something delicious.”
+A mouth-watering aroma had filled the house while I was snooping.
+Victoria gave me headpats again.
+It felt nice.

+“Oh dear, you are sweating so much\!”.

 Reflected in the puddle was a face resembling Victoria staring absentmindedly at me.
-She was pretty.
+I looked just like a smaller version of her, a small angel.
+I tried to emulate her smile.
+It looked weird even in this prettier body.

 My body had gotten much better the past week with all the rest and food.
-Today I finally got permission to venture outside.
-Yesterday’s rain had wet the garden, covering every blade of grass with droplets.
+Today I finally got permission to venture outside of the house.
+Yesterday’s rain had soaked the garden behind the house, covering every blade of grass with water droplets.

 “Esther\!”
 Victoria was calling from the kitchen window, “Want to give me a hand with breakfast?”

 “Coming\!”

-Standing up still got me a bit lightheaded, which had become familiar by now.
+Standing up too fast got me a bit lightheaded, a feeling which had become far too familiar.

-It was yesterday that my mother suggested I help her with cooking by cutting some vegetables.
-She probably suggested that seeing that all I did was lie in bed reading the few books available.
+Yesterday, my mother suggested I help her with cooking, giving me some vegetables to cut.
+All I ever did was lie in bed and read the few books available in the house, even beginning to re-read some of them.
+I accepted her suggestion readily.

 The kitchen had some interesting things.
-A stone that water magically, literally, flowed out of.
-A stone that summoned fire, making cooking easier than how it was at the temple.
-I remember almost burning the kitchen down the first time I tried to cook something.
+A stone that magically, literally, made water appear.
+A stone that summoned a controllable fire, making cooking easier than using gas stove tops.
+I had almost burnt down the temple kitchen when I tried to cook something there for the first time.

-“Here cut these carrots into cubes, want me to show you how it’s done?”.
+“Here cut these carrots into cubes, do you need me to show you how?”
 It seemed she had gotten used to my amnesia, often asking me whether I knew something or not.

-“I think I got it”
+“I think I got it.”

 It had been a while since I last held a knife.
-Gripping it with each of my fingers wrapping around the handle, I felt the weight of the knife in my hand.
-I couldn’t help but involuntarily frown a little.
-It was a terrible knife.
+Folding each of my fingers around the handle.
+My hand wasn’t the same size as before but I could still feel the weight of the knife.
+I gave it a few flips, it was a terrible knife.

 “Is it too heavy?”
-My mother seemed to misunderstand.
+My mother asked.

-“No, it should be fine.”
-It was not fine.
-The balance point was in an horrid position, making the energy expenditure horrible.
-Not to mention the nicks on the edge of the blade.
+“No, it’s fine” It was not fine.
+The balance of the knife was out of whack, making one need to use more energy than necessary.
+Not to mention the dull and nicked blade edge, catching the morning light as I inspected it.

 Despite my inner complaints, I still made quick work on the carrots, cutting them into suitable pieces.
-I had eventually taken over the kitchen while living in the temple.
-I had originally wanted to just make something to give the monks, and upon seeing my knifework, asked me to help in the kitchen whenever I had time.
+The monks at the temple had made me help out in the kitchen.
+I had originally to make something to give back to the monks, and seeing my knifework, asked me to help in the kitchen whenever I had time.
 I had a lot of time.

 “Did you get better at cutting vegetables?”
-Oh, did I mess up?
+Oh, I got carried away.

 “You must have gotten it from me, my daughter is so talented\!”
-She couldn’t help but gush and gave me a squeeze.
+Victoria gushed and gave me a squeeze.

 “Mom, I’m holding a knife.”
 Mom, mom, mom.
 I don’t think I will ever get comfortable saying that three-letter word.